TianZerL/Anime4KCPP/README.md

 # CLI
 ## Video processing
 For video processing, all you need do is to add the argument ```-v```, and waiting.
 The video processing supports multithreading, and by default uses all CPU threads, but you can adjust it manually by ```-t``` to specify the number of threads for processing.
-For performance, I recommend only do one pass for video processing, and don't make ```zoomFactor``` too large.

 ## Usage
+### building
 Please install [OpenCV Library](https://opencv.org) before building, and the [release version](https://github.com/TianZerL/Anime4KCPP/releases) have already included OpenCV runtime.

+You need get a OpenCL SDK from your graphic card provider, this is [the one](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases) that provided by AMD.

+And you need Qt open source version for building GUI.

 If you want to process video, please install [ffmpeg](https://ffmpeg.org) firstly, otherwise the output will be silent.
 And make sure you have [OpenH264 encoder](https://github.com/cisco/openh264/releases) for encoding.

 This project uses [cmake](https://cmake.org) to build.

+### arguments

     options:
       -i, --input               File for loading (string [=./pic/p1.png])